 - If you are not rostered to work at the time of the meeting you are still encouraged to attend, however, you will not be paid.

-- We will be arranging buses/minivans in some major locations, we will let members know where this option is available.
+- We will be arranging buses/minivans in some locations, we will let members know where this option is available.

 Are there online meetings?